OpenCart vs Magento

 The first version of OpenCart.
 In its current guise (written on PHP) was released in 2009.
 Unlike Magento, the aim was to provide a simple platform for entry level users to quickly put their products online.

-So, on the one hand, we have a platform built with the beginner in mind, on the other, a platform designed for more advanced users.
-We’ll look at exactly what makes these platforms different, but before we do, let’s break down the core feature seat of these two ecommerce suites.
+So, on the one hand, we have a platform built with beginners in mind, on the other, a platform designed for more advanced users.
+Going into more depth, we’ll look at what distinguishes these platforms — both within the admin panel, and from the user’s end.
+For now, however, let’s compare their core features side-by-side.

 |Easy to Use||No||Yes|